European stocks lifted by surprise rise in Chinese exports

-European shares edged higher on Thursday as a surprise rise in China's exports overshadowed another set of grim results and a warning from Air France-KLM that demand could take "several years" to recover.
+European shares rose on Thursday as a surprise rise in China's exports overshadowed another set of grim results and a warning from Air France-KLM that demand could take "several years" to recover.

+The pan-European STOXX 600 rose 0.6%, led by gains in retail, mining and real estate sectors.
+German online fashion retailer Zalando jumped 10.2% after saying it was recovering from an initial hit by coronavirus lockdowns and it expects a return to profitability as it posted a first-quarter loss.

+"There's probably a bit of danger to extrapolate a similar path of recovery within Europe and elsewhere because in China, the state is very heavily involved."
+Despite forecasts for a record 7.7% contraction for the euro zone economy this year and a 14% plunge in Britain's economy, European shares have held near two-month highs on hopes that easing lockdowns will spark a rebound in economic activity.

-Air France dipped 2.7% as the group predicted operating losses to widen "significantly" in April-June quarter, with 95% of flights expected to remain grounded.
-However, British Airways-owner IAG rose 0.5% after saying it was planning for flights to return to service in July although passenger capacity would be about 50% lower.
+However, the threat of a renewed Sino-U.S. trade spat has weighed on sentiment.
+U.S. Secretary of State Mike Pompeo renewed his aggressive criticism of China on Wednesday, blaming it for the deaths of thousands of people from the coronavirus.
+Some disappointing earnings forecasts also cast a shadow, with Air France dipping 3.8% as it predicted operating losses to widen "significantly" in April-June quarter, with 95% of flights expected to remain grounded.

-Britain's largest telecoms group BT tumbled 6.5% and was the biggest decliner on UK's FTSE 100 after it suspended its dividend until 2021-22 and pulled its financial outlook in response to the COVID-19 pandemic.
+British Airways-owner IAG fell nearly 2.8% after it warned that passenger demand would not return to previous levels until 2023, and it would seek to defer deliveries of 68 aircraft.
+Britain's largest telecoms group BT tumbled 7.1% and was the biggest decliner on the FTSE 100 after it suspended its dividend until 2021-22 and pulled its financial outlook in response to the COVID-19 pandemic.

 - READ MORE ON: